dkarpa/dkarpa.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an economist researching AI and related topics.
-I am based at the University of Bremen, where I currently hold a position as a PhD-candidate at the chair of institutional change led by Prof Michael Rochlitz.
+I am based at the University of Bremen, where I currently hold a position as a PhD-candidate at the chair of institutional change led by Prof. Michael Rochlitz.

+In my research, I focus on the interplay between political institutions and innovation in AI.